-Parents should be given the opportunity for an early appointment with a healthcare professional with significant experience and understanding of microtia, atresia and conductive deafness.
+Parents should be given the opportunity for an early appointment with a healthcare professional with significant experience and understanding of Microtia, Atresia and conductive deafness.
 In some cases this may be provided in the first few weeks by a local health care professional.
 However, most families find it invaluable to have an early meeting with a multidisciplinary team as occurs with other conditions such as cleft.
-This team can provide expertise and up-to-date knowledge about the different aspects of these conditions and the related issues.
+This team can provide expertise and up-to-date knowledge about the different aspects of these conditions and the related issues, which promotes parental adjustment and coping.

 The aim of the multi-disciplinary team is to provide holistic child and familycentred care through regular contact with the professionals involved, so that children and their families are fully informed and supported, and are actively involved in any decision-making process.
+Providing developmentally appropriate and accurate explanations about surgery options as part of ongoing paediatric care can help better prepare children for possible ear reconstruction57.
 The exact constituent members of the multidisciplinary team who sit in the clinic may vary from centre to centre.
-The core members of the team should include a reconstructive surgeon, an otologist, an audiologist, a paediatrician with an interest in audiology, a clinical psychologist, a specialist nurse and an anaplastologist (maxillofacial prosthetist).
+The core members of the team should include a reconstructive surgeon, an otologist, an audiologist, a paediatrician with an interest in audiology, a psychologist, a specialist nurse and an anaplastologist (maxillofacial prosthetist).
 Members of the wider team, in no particular order, include anaesthetists, educational audiologists and teachers of the deaf, craniofacial or orthognathic surgeons, geneticists, nurses, orthodontists, radiologists and speech therapists.

 The exact constitution of the team that meets each patient in the clinic may vary between centres but it is essential that the core presence includes a professional who can discuss hearing, assess audiological investigations, describe and indeed prescribe, interventions to aid hearing; and a professional who can describe and prescribe potential interventions for restoration of form including external prosthesis (epithesis), buried prosthesis and autologous reconstruction.
-The team should also be able to assess the patient's and family's emotional and psychological stressors, and if that person is not a clinical psychologist then there should be a streamlined process for onward referral to an appropriate Paediatric Psychology Service, or adult equivalent.
+The team should also be able to assess the patient's and family's emotional and psychological stressors, and if that person is not a psychologist then there should be a streamlined process for onward referral to an appropriate paediatric psychology service, or adult equivalent.